 10. Naina Devi Temple

-Standing on the northern end of the charming Naini lake, Naina Devi temple is a holy place for Hindus.
+Standing on the northern end of the charming Naini Lake, the Naina Devi temple is a holy place for Hindus.

 Legend has it that the eyes of the Goddess Sati fell at this place when Lord Shiva was carrying her charred body after taking it out from the fire of yagna.